-The Mission of VetNOW is to enhance the global veterinary standard of specialty care by creating access to personalized, vet specialty treatment at a reasonable cost across a virtual care platform to that advances the advanced veterinary care through continued education, vet telemedicine training, and diagnostic discovery.
+The Mission of VetNOW is to enhance the global veterinary standard of veterinary care by creating access to personalized, advanced, affordable care across a virtual care platform that advances standards of care through continued education, mentorship, and diagnostic discovery.

-Dr. Apryle Horbal, President of VetNOW, is a Veterinary Medical Doctor, Diplomate of the American Veterinary Dental College – Equine and Member of the Royal College of Veterinary Surgeons.
+Dr. Apryle Horbal, President of VetNOW, is a Veterinary Medical Doctor, Equine Veterinary Dental Specialist (ADVC-EQ), and Member of the Royal College of Veterinary Surgeons.

 Upon completion of her residency program, Dr. Horbal opened a small animal and equine emergency and referral center in Pittsburgh, Pennsylvania.